-Abcott Institute requires vaccinations for enrollment in the CNA, CNA/HHA/PCT and Surgical Technician program.
+Abcott Institute requires vaccinations for enrollment in the CNA, PN and Surgical Technician program.
 The externship sites for other programs also depending on the site requirement may require students.
 Students who apply for this program must have the following vaccines:

-• TB Test
+- TB Test

-• Flu Vaccine (during flu season)
+- Flu Vaccine (during flu season)

+- Covid (If required by the Clinical Site)